EmperorEntropy/PaletteSnap/README.md

 To generate a palette, run the following command:
 `palsnap gen <img_path>`
 This is the simplest way to generate a palette.
 If you run `palsnap gen --help`, you'll notice there is a list of options:
-- mode: theme mode (light/dark/auto)
+- `mode`: theme mode (light/dark/auto)
-- variety: color variety type (default/extra/mix)
+- `variety`: color variety type (default/extra/mix)
-- sample: number of colors to sample from image when finding accent color step
+- `sample`: number of colors to sample from image when finding accent color step
-- mixAmount: amount to mix accent colors with chosen color for each iteration
+- `mixAmount`: amount to mix accent colors with chosen color for each iteration
-- mixThreshold: distance threshold for colors until mixing stops
+- `mixThreshold`: distance threshold for colors until mixing stops
-- weight: uniqueness weight for lighting optimization
+- `weight`: uniqueness weight for lighting optimization

 `extra` introduces extra colors with color harmony to improve color variety in the palette. `mix` refines the color palette by mixing the chosen colors with the original colors (red, green, etc.) to try to make them as close as possible to a "standard" colorscheme.